xzrq-net/claudepod/README.md

           programs.claudepod = {
             enable = true;

-            # function from guest `pkgs` to extra packages installed in the guest
+            # Function from guest `pkgs` to extra packages installed in the guest.
             extraGuestPackages = pkgs: [
               pkgs.nodePackages.pnpm
             ];